shreyansh26/optimizing-qwen3-asr-inference/ideas/audio_cpu_metadata_pack.md

 This note's benchmark rows are the historical round-three evidence for that layer, not the final endpoint.
-The promoted server now injects the natural-only prefix and suffix CUDA graph runners into this same metadata-aware forward.
+The promoted server now injects the natural-only frontend and transformer CUDA graph runners into this same metadata-aware forward.
 Graph misses continue through this CPU-metadata/Triton eager path; only a metadata compatibility/runtime-guard miss returns to the original vLLM forward.
 Current composed results are in